senverbrugge/nlaproxy/README.md

 - **No clustering.** Cache lives in one process on one host.
 If you have multiple front-end hosts you need to SSH to each one (or replicate the cache, out of scope).
+- **X11 desktop required on target.** xrdp cannot proxy Wayland.
+See "Desktop environment on the target" above.

 ## Uninstall